telerik/maui-docs/controls/calendar/xamarin-migration.md

 title: Migrating from Xamarin
 page_title: Migrating the Calendar from Xamarin.Forms to .NET MAUI
 description: Learn how to migrate the Telerik UI for Xamarin Calendar to the Telerik UI for .NET MAUI Calendar by updating the namespaces, the incompatible NuGet packages and API.
-tags: maui, dotnet maui, telerik maui, migration, xamarin.forms
+tags: dot net maui, .net maui vs xamarin, maui vs xamarin, net maui vs xamarin, migration, xamarin.forms
 position: 100
+previous_url: /controls/calendar/migrate-from-xamarin
 slug: calendar-migrate-from-xamarin
 ---